hpointu/hpointu.github.io/_drafts/creating-a-map.md

 when you make a brush stroke, it looks like a gaussian distribution around where you clicked.

-So my first task will be to write some code to simulate these brush strokes.
+So my task will be to write some code to simulate these brush strokes.
 Then I'll generate some random paths with random strokes sharpness along the way...
 We'll see how it goes.

+But I think I'll have to play around with manually created heightmaps first, so I can get a feel of what feels natural and what does not.
+So I can randomize it the "right" way...